 Inviting families at a distance to take part in a community based work that will come together in a physical form, something they have not been able to see in the past year.
 Also an exciting and engaging way of representing and celebrating the town of Blackburn, forming part of the Creative Spaces project.

-Through a virtual workshop families have been invited and supported to help create part of a cardboard version of Blackburn, using cardboard and other materials found around the home.
+Through a workshop on 23rd July in The Mall Blackburn, families were invited and supported to help create part of a cardboard version of Blackburn, using cardboard and other materials found around the home.
+‘Cardboard Blackburn’ is now on display in The Mall Shopping centre, in the Market Way unit opposite Boots, and adjacent to Subway.

 Tim Neath is a multi-discipline artist who lives and breathes in the world of film.
 Patiently waiting for inspiration from the ideas and imagery that film has the power to deliver from screen to thought.
 Investigating the fabric and conventions of film, what makes it tick, pulling it apart through animation and the manipulation of video and digital image.
 With the notion of handmade at centre of his practice he’s work and low-fi aesthetic.